 Canopy cover and structure may alter reflective properties of a plot, resulting in greater variance in spectral signatures and linked biodiversity estimates (Asner and Martin, 2009).
 Therefore, canopy cover, from point-framing data, will be added as covariate for spectral diversity.

 At the larger remotely sensed scales of observation, bare ground is likely to be a significant predictor of variance in spectral diversity (Gholizadeh et al., 2018).
-A potential approach to assess the significance of this variances is to overlay plane hyperspectral raster data over the already mapped % bare ground obtained from previous years drone imagery.
+A potential approach to assess the significance of this variances is to overlay plane hyperspectral raster data over the already mapped % bare ground obtained from previous years drone imagery (kellerhals, 2018).

 At the plane scale, hyperspectral signature variance will be related to veg type, topography, wetness, (and possibly slope and aspect?).
-The topography Qikiqtaruk is available via the Arctic DEM dataset and wetness, slope and aspect can all be derived/interpolated from DEMs
+The topography Qikiqtaruk is available via the Arctic DEM dataset (ArcticDEM, 2018) and wetness, slope and aspect can all be derived/interpolated from DEMs

 Finally, a regional map of biodiversity will be produced using the remotely sensed hyperspectral data.
 Biodiversity will be calculated using question two’s model of hyperspectral density relationship biodiversity